mrWh1te/Botmation/README.md

   }
 ```

+As we see here, a single higher-order sync function with an optional `options` param returns the `BotAction`.
+In the `BotAction`, the Puppeteer `Page`'s `reload()` method is resolved with `await` and pass in the higher-order `options` parameter, to customize the reload operation.
 This syntax is the most common in Botmation.
-A single higher-order sync function that provides customizing parameters with safe defaults, for composing an async function called a `BotAction`.
-Here, we manually `await` Puppeteer `Page`'s `reload()` method and pass in the higher-order `options` parameter, to customize the reload operation.

 The higher order parameters can be whatever you need them to be.
 They're typed as a spread array of `any`, so add more if you need more.
 Also, you are not limited to one higher-order sync function, so stack them up, as high as you need!
 The possibilities are truly endless, but try to keep it as simple as possible & composable too.

+> If you are new to composing, try to break things down into their simplest units that can be put together in any which way.
+It's a different way of thinking, compared to Classes and Imperative programming, but with time, like a muscle, can be developed!

 Now what if you want to create a `BotAction` to handle a high-level task, like in an User-Story.
 This `BotAction` will need to run a bunch of other `BotAction`'s, in order to complete its task.
-For this complexity, we compose this `BotAction` with an `Assembly Line` of `BotAction`'s.
+For this level of complexity, we compose a `BotAction` with an `Assembly Line` of `BotAction`'s.

-Let's get started with a common scenario, a `login()` `BotAction` for a basic form:
+Let's get started with a common scenario, like a `login()` `BotAction` for a basic form:

 ```typescript
 const login = ({username, password}: {username: string, password: string}): BotAction =>